JoJinna/TTA-1/README.md

 Andre week three Goal: Contact supkesh the Jarvis one creator to clarify the installation process and report bugs that I found.
 Find a translator open source
 Alya:

+Week four Andres: Before Friday meeting
+Follow up to our back up plan and installed jarvis from digamabar repository.
+Installed all the required libraries and find out he doesnt have any instructions to do this.
+Therefore, we can work on a read.me to make it easier to installe for other people.
+In addition to this, I work on a small program to test the googletranslator librarie.
+It was a success, so I start working on our feature.
+Managed to completed it but unfortunatly I cant tested it as right now theres seem to be an error on my engine folder.

 Canvas Activity version control